 Content Created by Users

 User-generated content has problems by nature.
 We don’t take the information provided to Us for granted, and depending on how We intend to use it, we take reasonable measures to confirm its accuracy.
-We are cautious about how to use information provided by a lobbyist or anybody else with a stake in the story as opposed to a neutral observer.
-We make sure user-generated content is distinctly labelled as such.
+We are cautious about how to use the information provided by a lobbyist or anybody else with a stake in the story as opposed to a neutral observer.
+We make sure user-generated content is distinctly labeled as such.